On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Preliminaries

-and hence by the uniqueness of cocones, $M_i \cong W' \oplus Z$.
+where $g'$ is right minimal and $W, Z \in \add(M/M_i)$.
+Completing these maps to triangles gives and hence by the uniqueness of cocones, $M_i \cong W' \oplus Z$.
 Since $M_i$ is indecomposable, either $W'$ or $Z$ must be zero.
 If $W'$ is zero, $M_i \cong Z$ and so $M_i \in \mathrm{add}(Z) \subseteq \mathrm{add}(M/M_i)$ which is a contradiction.
-Hence, $Z \cong 0$ and so $g$ is minimal, as required.
-The other direction is a dual argument. \end{proof} For maximal rigid objects $X$ and $Y$, it is shown in \cite[5.3]{yoshino}, that $M$ is a mutation of $N$ if and only if $M$ and $N$ differ by exactly one indecomposable summand.
+Hence, $Z \cong 0$ and so $g_i$ is right minimal, as required.
+The other direction is a dual argument. \end{proof} For maximal rigid objects $M$ and $N$, it is shown in \cite[3.3]{maxrigid}, generalising \cite[5.3]{yoshino} for cluster-tilting objects, that $M$ is a mutation of $N$ if and only if $M$ and $N$ differ by exactly one indecomposable summand.
 An easy consequence of this is that left and right mutation must coincide in this case.

 For a rigid object $M \in \cC$, we will write $\mut(M)$ for the collection of basic rigid objects which can be obtained from $M$ by iterated left or right mutation.
-If $\cC$ has finitely many maximal rigid objects, it follows from \cite[4.9]{[AIR]} that, for any maximal rigid object $M$, $\mut(M) = \mrig \cC$.

-The relationship between cluster tilting theory and silting theory relies on the following subcategory of $\cC$. \begin{definition} Given $M \in \cC$, define $M * \Sigma M$ to be the full subcategory of $\cC$ consisting of the objects $N$ such that there exists a triangle
+The relationship between cluster-tilting theory and silting theory relies on the following subcategory of $\cC$. \begin{definition} Given $M \in \cC$, define $M * \Sigma M$ to be the full subcategory of $\cC$ consisting of the objects $N$ such that there exists a triangle

-where $M_1,M_0 \in \mathrm{add}(M)$. \end{definition} It is easy to show that if $M$ is rigid, then for any triangle such as \eqref{tstar}, $g$ is a right $\add(M)$ approximation and further, by possibly changing $M_0$ and $M_1$, we can choose $g$ to be minimal.

-The following theorem is a slight generalisation of \cite[4.7]{[AIR]}, similar to that of \cite[3.2]{rigid}.
-By replacing the whole category $\cC$ in the proof of \cite[4.7]{[AIR]} by $M*\Sigma M$, the proof in this case is identical, and so is not repeated here.

-\begin{thm}\cite[4.7]{[AIR]} Let $\cC$ be a $k$-linear Hom-finite, Krull-Schmidt, 2-CY triangulated category and $M$ be a rigid object of $\cC$.
+where $M_1,M_0 \in \mathrm{add}(M)$. \end{definition} It is easy to show that if $M$ is rigid, then for any triangle such as \eqref{tstar}, $g$ is a right $\add(M)$-approximation and further, by possibly changing $M_0$ and $M_1$, we can choose $g$ to be minimal.
+The following theorem is a slight generalisation of \cite[4.7]{[AIR]}, similar to that of \cite[3.2]{rigid}. \begin{thm}\cite[4.7]{[AIR]} Let $\cC$ be a $k$-linear Hom-finite, Krull-Schmidt, 2-CY triangulated category and $M$ be a rigid object of $\cC$.
 If $\Lambda \colonequals \End_\cC(M)$, there is a bijection

 which preserves the number of summands.
 For a rigid object $N$, consider the triangle